The local-global conjecture for scheduling with non-linear cost: The global order property

 \subsection{Global order property for $p_i\leq p_j$}

 In this section we give the proof of the conjecture in case $i$ has processing time not larger than $j$.
 Intuitively this seems the easier case, as exchanging $i$ with $j$ in the schedule $AjBi$ makes jobs from $B$ complete earlier.
 However the benefit of the exchange on these jobs cannot simply be ignored in the proof.
-A simple example shows why this is so.
+A simple example with $\beta = 2$ shows why this is so.
 Let $i,j,k$ be 3 jobs with $p_i=4,w_i=1,p_j=8,w_j=1.5,p_k=1,w_k=0$.
 Then $i\prec_\ell j$, but exchanging $i,j$ in the schedule $jki$ increases the objective value, as $F(ikj)=4^2 + 1.5 \cdot 13^2 = 269.5$ while $F(jki)=1.5\cdot 8^2 + 13^2=265$.
 Now if we raise $w_k$ to $0.3$, then we obtain an interesting instance.
-It satisfies the assumption $F(jki)<F(jik)$ mentioned in the previous section, and $jki$ is the optimal schedule, but it cannot be shown with an exchange argument from $ikj$ without taking into account the gain on job $k$ during the exchange.
+It satisfies $F(jki)<F(jik)$ and $jki$ is the optimal schedule, but it cannot be shown with an exchange argument from $ikj$ without taking into account the gain on job $k$ during the exchange.

-\begin{theorem}~ The implication $i\prec_\ell j \Rightarrow i\prec_g j$ holds when $p_i\leq p_j$. \end{theorem} \begin{proof} The proof holds in fact for any increasing penalty function $f$.
+\begin{theorem}~ The implication $i\prec_\ell j \Rightarrow i\prec_g j$ holds when $p_i\leq p_j$. \end{theorem} \begin{myproof} The proof holds in fact for any increasing penalty function $f$.
 Let $A,B$ be two arbitrary job sequences.
 We will show that the schedule $AjBi$ has strictly higher cost than one of the schedules $AijB, AiBj$.

 First if $F(AjBi) \geq F(AjiB)$, then by $i\prec_\ell j$ we have even $F(AjBi)>F(AijB)$.
 So for the remaining case we assume $F(AjBi)<F(AjiB)$ and will show $F(AjBi) > F(AiBj)$.
 By $i\prec_\ell j$ it would be enough to show the even stronger inequality